-Larry B. Frost first started working in public accounting almost 50 years ago as a staff accountant with then Ernst & Ernst, now Ernst & Young.
-He worked with clients in a multitude of various industries including publicly traded bank holding companies, manufacturing companies (including the largest manufacturing company in Birmingham in the 1970’s), hospitals, wholesale grocers and insurance companies.
+Larry B. Frost first started working in public accounting over 30 years ago as a staff accountant with then Ernst & Ernst, now Ernst & Young.
+He worked with clients in a multitude of various industries including publicly traded bank holding companies, manufacturing companies (including the largest manufacturing company in Birmingham during that time), hospitals, wholesale grocers and insurance companies.
 Larry also worked with small businesses.
 He organized Ernst’s small business practice section in Birmingham and was the manager in charge of the section.
 Larry annually taught numerous regional training classes for staff and senior accountants, and co-authored a national level training class in bank auditing for the Firm.

 Larry left Ernst in 1983 and joined a newly formed small public accounting firm, which consisted of four partners and three staff people.
 The firm grew to over 40 members and was recognized numerous times by the Birmingham Business Journal as one of the top 10 public accounting firms in Birmingham.
 Larry was the Partner in Charge of the Auditing Practice for the Firm, and oversaw the work on clients in government defense contracting, wholesale grocery, insurance, not-for-profit, healthcare and automobile industries.

 Larry’s firm, Hardman Frost & Cummings, later Frost & Cummings, served audit clients, tax clients, and consulted in numerous areas including forensic accounting and as an expert witness in numerous areas of litigation, including before the federal tax court.